KIM Clone software

 I have several KIM-1 replica’s or clones, and there are more available.

 For me a KIM-1 Replica/clone needs a KIM-1 keypad and LED dispaly, a serial TTY interface, and the original KIM-1 software.
-Some have a layout close to the KIM-1, others look different but are functionally equivalent.
+Some have a layout close to the KIM-1, others look different, but all are functionally equivalent.

 The CPU is of course a 6502 at 1 MHz crystal clock frequency.
 And they have at least the KIM-1 ROM 6530-002, the keypad/LED/TTY monitor.

 Since 6530 RRIOT ICs (the 002 and 003 variant) are not available anymore, the same solution as in the other clones is chosen: a 6532 RIOT with a 2K EEPROM and some logic ICs (3) to get a hardware solution that makes it look exactly the same for the KIM-1 ROM software.
-The PCB is mostly a new design, not the typical 70ties KIM-1 rounded lines PCB design (except the KIM-1 Nachbau).
+The PCB is mostly a new design, not the typical 70ties KIM-1 rounded lines PCB design (except the KIM-1 Nachbau and the accurate reproduction by Eduardo Casino).

 All this started with a design by Ruud Baltissen, who found out how the 6530 can be replaced with a 6532.